 Aspiring sommeliers must pass four separate certification exams on their way to earning Master Sommelier status:

-- Introductory Sommelier Exam: The Court offers an intensive preparation course, designed to immerse students in wine history and culture.
+- Introductory Sommelier Exam: The Court offers an intensive course that is designed to immerse students in wine history and culture.
 After two days of focused learning, students who score higher than 60 percent on the exam can move forward on their path toward certification.

 - Certified Sommelier Exam: Earning the industry's baseline certification requires passing a written theory examination on wine, spirits, beer, and other beverages from throughout the world.
 Prospective sommeliers who pass the test must then successfully complete a blind tasting and a practical service exam designed to test their real world experience.